 H1B Processing Time – Types

 H1B Visa Processing time with USCIS varies based on the type of processing that the employer or sponsor chooses when they file the H1B petition.
 There are two types of processing – 1. regular processing and 2. premium processing.
-Employer can choose to file in one of these processing types when they file any of the following with USCIS.
+An employer can choose to file in one of these processing types when they file any of the following with USCIS.

 - New H1B cap subject petitions